 Studies have said that 94% first impressions are design-related which means there is basically no second chance for first impression.
 If you want to be trendy and user friendly, and even eco-friendly, here are the tips and advice on what to apply to your UX and UI.
 Traffic and conversions are very directly related to User Experience and User Interface design.
-Trends do change quickly but there are some things that are timeless – intuitive design, sustainability, and efficiency.
+Trends do change quickly and tools for UX UI design update frequelnty but there are some things that are timeless – intuitive design, sustainability, and efficiency.
 Now, here are some of the trends that are happening right now and some that are likely to stay.

 Eco friendly design

 Whole world is going towards sustainability even in software development and UX UI design.
 There is something called design for sustainability which applies sustainability from several perspectives like a green hosting service, images used on a website, and even SEO.